Commitment to Dual Career Support

 In support of our mission to be a world-class institution, the University of Oregon recognizes the importance of supporting dual career couples.
 We are committed to assisting dual career partners with their job searches and career transitions through a range of resources and opportunities tailored to the partner.

 The University of Oregon employs a broad and progressive definition of domestic partnership, inclusive of marital and non-marital relationships, regardless of gender identity or expression.

-UO is excited to announce that we are piloting a new and expanded approach to dual career support.
-The university’s new dual career liaison, Rhonda Smith, is available for consultations on job search advice and career transitions for eligible dual career partners.
+Dual career liaison Rhonda Smith is available for consultations on job search advice and career transitions for eligible dual career partners.